-These changes would change the fiscal impact to Ecology.
+These changes would change the revenues collected by Ecology.

 Under current law, Chapter 70A.205 RCW, county and city governments, with state oversight, are required to provide for safe waste management, including waste reduction and source separation strategies, and to process and dispose of remaining wastes in a manner that is environmentally safe and economically sound.